AlexanderPuckhaber/transitland-processing-animation/README.md

 ## Instructions
 - Download the repository, unzip it and `cd` into it
 - `pip install -r requirements.txt` to install the python requirements (pandas, numpy, requests)
+- Create a file called `.env` containing a line `APIKEY=your-api-key-here`
+  - See: https://www.transit.land/documentation/rest-api for getting an API Key
 - `cd transitflow`

 Now, you are ready to download transit schedule data and generate visualizations.